Chicago Pneumatic: History

 Chicago Pneumatic is a brand name in the pneumatic tool industry with a history tracing back to 1901.
 John W. Duntley had in mind the idea of sourcing and selling construction tools "that weren’t yet available".
 He established the Chicago Pneumatic Tool Company, with an office in Chicago.
 The first plant to begin manufacturing product specifically for CP was the Boyer Machine Shop in St. Louis, Missouri.
 In 1901, Duntley met steel magnate Charles M. Schwab, who invested heavily in the company.
 On December 28, the company was incorporated and the first single-valve pneumatic hammer was patented.

 In 1901, Chicago Pneumatic Tool Co. took over the Grant Company in Franklin, PA, which had produced lathes, boring mills, drilling machines and railway machinery.
 In 1902, CPT also took over the Franklin Air Compressor Company which had been producing air hoists.
-The Franklin plant went onto produce Little Giant trucks (1911-1917), portable compressors, electrical powerplants, and drill rigs.
+The Franklin plant went on to produce Little Giant trucks (1911-1917), portable compressors, electrical powerplants, and drill rigs.